-Memory mode: It's much easier for people to talk about their past interior cognition, from memory.
-Much of the listening session will be spent in memory mode, where the person is focused on relating their cognition "back in time."
+Memory mode: It's much easier for people to talk about their past interior cognition, rather than their present cognition.
+Much of the listening session will be spent in memory mode, where the person is focused on relating their cognition from "back in time."